p0rter2000/TidyDataSet/CodeBook.md

-Tidy Dataset taken from UC Irvine's Human Activity Recognition Using Smartphones Data Set.

-The tidy dataset (TidyData.csv) contains the following variables (columns):
+Column 1

-1 - ActivityLabels
+	ActivityLabels

-	A description of the activity performed by the subject.
+	A description of the activity performed by the subject

-	The activities are :
+	The activities are:

 	1. WALKING
 	2. WALKING_UPSTAIRS
 	3. WALKING_DOWNSTAIRS
 	4. SITTING
 	5. STANDING
 	6. LAYING

+Column 2

-2 - Subjects
+	Subjects

-	An ID number of the subject who performed the activity.
+	An ID number of the subject who performed the activity

-	Test Subject IDs ranged from 2-24.
+	Test Subject IDs ranged from 2-24

 	Training Subject IDs ranged from 1-30.

+Columns 3-88

-3 - 88	tBodyAcc-mean()-X
+	tBodyAcc-mean()-X
 	tBodyAcc-mean()-Y
 	tBodyAcc-mean()-Z
 	tGravityAcc-mean()-X